-Object of the test: To verify compliance with the provisions in R 50-1, 3.7.4.3 under conditions of battery voltage supply variation.
-The requirements shall be met either by use of an equivalent variable DC voltage source or by allowing the battery voltage to fall by use.
+Object of the test: To verify compliance with the provisions in R 50-1, 3.7.4.3 under least the warm-up time specified by the manufacturer.

-Preconditioning: None required.

-Condition of the EUT The EUT is connected to the battery power and switched on for at least the warm-up time specified by the manufacturer.
 During the test the electrical power supplied to the EUT shall not be switched off.
 Adjust the EUT as close to a zero indication as practicable prior to the test.
 If it has an automatic zero-setting function as part of the automatic weighing process then the instrument should be set to zero after applying each level of voltage.

-Test procedure in brief: The test consists of subjecting the EUT to DC power variation when the former is operating under normal atmospheric conditions, while totalizing Σ{\min} at the maximum flowrate.
+Test procedure in brief: The test consists of subjecting the EUT to DC power variation when the former is operating under normal atmospheric conditions, while totalizing $\Sigma{\min}$ at the maximum flowrate.

 Supply voltage is the lower limit, the voltage at which the EUT clearly ceases to function (or is automatically put out of service).

-Test information: Stabilize the EUT at nominal battery voltage and record the following data while totalizing Σ{\min} at the maximum flowrate:
+Test information: Stabilize the EUT at nominal battery voltage and record the following data while totalizing $\Sigma{\min}$ at the maximum flowrate:

+a) date and time:

-a) date and time;
+- a) date and time

+- b) temperature;

-b) temperature;c) relative humidity;
+- c) relative humidity;

-d) supply voltage;
+- d) supply voltage;

-e) test load;
+- e) test load;

-f) indications (as applicable);
+- f) indications (as applicable);

-g) errors;
+- g) errors;

-h) functional performance;
+- h) functional performance;

-i) barometric pressure.
+- i) barometric pressure.

 Reduce the voltage supply to the EUT until the equipment clearly ceases to function and note the voltage.
 Switch the EUT "off" and increase the voltage to nominal battery voltage.

 Switch the EUT "on" and reduce the voltage to the above noted voltage (out of service voltage) of the noted voltage.

-Record the data indicated above while totalizing Σ{\min} at the maximum flowrate.
+Record the data indicated above while totalizing $\Sigma{\min}$ at the maximum flowrate.

-Number of test cycles:

-At least one test cycle is conducted.

-Maximum allowable variations:All functions shall operate correctly.
-All indications shall be within the maximum permissible errors specified in R 50-1, 3.2.2, Table 2.
+Maximum allowable All functions shall operate correctly.
+All indications shall be within variations: the maximum permissible errors specified in R 50-1, 3.2.2, Table 2.